ClearSpace-1: Overview

 In 2019, the company won a tender for a ESA's Space Safety Programme contract in the Active Debris Removal/In-Orbit Servicing (ADRIOS) project.
 ClearSpace-1's original target was the VESPA payload adapter from the 2013 Vega flight VV02.
 In April 2024, the target was changed to the PROBA-1 satellite.
 The mission contract, worth 86 million euros, was signed in November 2020.
 As of May 2023, ClearSpace-1 was expected to be launched in the second half of 2026 on a Vega-C launch vehicle.
+As of February 2026, ClearSpace-1 was expected to be launched in 2028.

 The VESPA adapter that ClearSpace-1 originally aimed to capture is the size of a washing machine and weighs about 112 kilograms.
 ClearSpace-1's device has been described as a four-armed "space claw" that would grip VESPA and steer it back into the Earth's atmosphere, where both would be destroyed via destructive reentry.
 On 22 August 2023, the European Space Agency announced that the VESPA adapter had likely been hit by a small piece of space debris earlier in the month, resulting in the creation of several additional pieces of trackable debris.
 Due to the possibility of a collision with debris, the agency opted to change ClearSpace-1's target to the PROBA-1 satellite.